Last updated on September 23rd, 2023 at 04:01 am

 Around mid-November Paris, when the beautiful yellow and orange shades leave around mid-November, Paris starts to fall off the trees.
 The season feels a bit more gloomy for certain people; it is high time that every street and shop overlay its magical lights and decorations to set off the Christmas mood.

-(Although, you can pretty much find Christmas decorations and whatnot almost everywhere, even on the very first days of October, insane)
+(Although you can find Christmas decorations and whatnot almost everywhere, even on the very first days of October, insane.)

-It’s as if all the most famous and fanciest streets in Paris have this friendly competition to see which one will be the prettiest and most dazzling.
+It’s as if Paris’s most famous and fanciest streets compete to see which will be the prettiest and most dazzling.

-By reading this guide to the best Christmas lights and decorations, you’ll quickly see a pattern; most are close to luxury/designer shops!
+Reading this guide to the best Christmas lights and decorations lets you quickly see a pattern; most are close to luxury/designer shops!

 After popular shopping places follow up in their steps, what’s better than some pretty lights to remind the people that it is Christmas soon to make them remember to buy gifts?

 The Christmas lights in Paris start to lit when the sun begins to set, so as soon as it is dark, you’ll be mesmerised by the beauty of Paris in winter with its stunning Christmas decorations!
 So, get your best selfie stick out to snap a pretty shot of you and the Christmas decorations in Paris!

-Now you can do your own Paris Christmas lights tour to get into the Christmas mood while enjoying some pretty lights displays.
+Now, you can tour your Paris Christmas lights to get into the Christmas mood while enjoying some pretty light displays.

 This list isn’t classed by the order of the best spots to check; it’s a random order.